jesus2227/singlejs/README.md

 <img src="img/assassin.jpg" alt="Assassins Creed" data-img="true" />
 ```

-And the plugin will recognize your image source and add the prefix for you.
+And the plugin will recognize your image source and add the sufix for you.

 ## Plugin Defaults